 Source: Agricultural Policy Action Plan (APAP) (adapted)

-Agricultural Research Council (ARC) – see heading 6 – www.arc.agric.za
+Agricultural Research Council (ARC) – see later heading – www.arc.agric.za

 The ARC promotes agriculture and related sectors through research, technology development and technology transfer.